-The Sub-fund promotes environmental and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).
+The master UCITS promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).

-The Sub-fund applies Stewardship as well as an ESG integration approach and exclusion criteria related to various activities.
+The master UCITS applies stewardship as well as an ESG integration approach and exclusion criteria in relation to various activities.
 Additional information can be found in the prospectus.

-The Sub-fund considers the principal adverse impacts (PAIs) on sustainability factors primarily through Stewardship.
-Information on the principal adverse impacts on sustainability factors can be found in the prospectus.
+The master UCITS considers the principal adverse impacts (PAIs) on sustainability factors mainly through stewardship.
+Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.